 Our mission is to study the impact of the HPV vaccine in Australia and measure its impact on the lives of millions of people.

-The study begins with collecting swabs from laboratories, as well as some basic demographic information.
+The study begins with collecting routine data from multiple sources including laboratories, the National Cancer Screening Register and Australian Immunisation Register.
 This is fast, effective and easy, and provides all the information we need.

 We take the data we have collected and analyse it to see patterns and outcomes that can be attributed to the HPV vaccine.

 We report the results for how successful the HPV vaccine in Australia has been.
-These results can change peoples lives and inform government and policy.
+These results provide important information on the impact of HPV vaccination to inform policy and practice.

 A nonavalent vaccine called Gardasil 9 has been developed that protects against the seven oncogenic HPV types (types 16, 18, 31, 33, 45, 52 and 58), which cause 90% of cervical cancers in women and HPV related cancers in men.
 It also protects against two low-risk HPV types (types 6 and 11), which cause 90% of genital warts.
 This vaccine is provided by the Australian Government free of charge for girls and boys aged 12-13.